mariscellaneous/RelativeAccumulation/README.md

 * **Wrong ROOTPATH**: ROOTPATH should be the parent folder containing the date folder.
 * **Date mismatch**: The `date` string must exactly match the directory name.
 * **Missing credentials for NSIDC downloads**: verify Earthdata login and cookie/`wget` configuration.
-* **Picker issues**: if the IRH is discontinuous, the UI may be frustrating; consider choosing a clearer horizon or excluding problematic segments.
+* **Picker issues**: if the IRH is discontinuous, layer picking may be frustrating; consider choosing a clearer horizon or excluding problematic segments.

 ---